I’m A Derm With Chronic Acne & Here’s The Skin Advice I’d Give My Younger Self

 Be wary of who you see for your acne.

-In the US, the only people who should be treating acne are “board-certified” dermatologists.
-(In the UK, that would be “consultant” dermatologists.)
-These dermatologists have undergone the highest level of training in skin and are the only professionals who should be prescribing one of the most common oral medications for treating acne: Accutane.
-There are a lot of experts out there who will claim to be able to treat aggressive cystic acne with a course of in-office topical treatments or the skin-care line they stock in their clinic.
-I often have patients in floods of tears when they realize how much they have been mis-sold over the years.
+In the US, the only people who should be treating acne are “consultant” dermatologists.
+These dermatologists have undergone the highest level of training in skin and are the only professionals who should be prescribing one of the most common oral medications for treating acne: Roaccutane.
+There are a lot of experts out there who will claim to be able to treat aggressive cystic acne with a course of in-office topical treatments or the skincare line they stock in their clinic.
+I often have patients in floods of tears when they realise how much they have been mis-sold over the years.
 It’s better to see a dermatologist from the very start to nip it in the bud.

 This was a huge mistake I made when I was younger and it’s still something that I see in my clinic now.
 I thought that using very abrasive products (think: exfoliators with ground-up shells in them) would help rub away the acne.
 Instead of taking a gentle approach, I would scrub my skin to within an inch of its life.
 The result would be sore, inflamed skin, and my acne would be so much worse off.
 Chemical exfoliants such as glycolic, lactic, and salicylic acids are a much better option here.
 These work by helping to clear dead skin cells from the skin’s surface, thereby increasing skin cell turnover to reduce blockages.
 Look out for polyhydroxy acids (PHA), which are a great introduction to chemical exfoliants as their larger molecular size means they’re one of the more gentle forms.